dymmond/esmerald/docs/en/docs/encoders.md

 !!!
 Danger
     Here is where it is different from Lilya.
-With Lilya you can use the `__type__` as well but **not in Esmerald.
-In Esmerald you must implement the `is_type` function.
+With Lilya you can use the `__type__` as well but **not in Ravyn.
+In Ravyn you must implement the `is_type` function.

 #### Example

-This is what currently Esmerald is doing for Pydantic and MsgSpec.
+This is what currently Ravyn is doing for Pydantic and MsgSpec.

 ```python
 {!> ../../../docs_src/encoders/is_type.py !}
 ```

-As you can see, this is how we check and verify if an object of type `BaseModel` and `Struct` are properly validated by Esmerald.
+As you can see, this is how we check and verify if an object of type `BaseModel` and `Struct` are properly validated by Ravyn.

 ### serialize

-This function is what tells Esmerald how to serialize the given object type into a JSON readable format.
+This function is what tells Ravyn how to serialize the given object type into a JSON readable format.

 Quite simple and intuitive.